Dialogs Re-enacted Across Languages: Data Released to Date

 \section{Data Released to Date}

-While our data collection is not complete, we are releasing what we have so far.
-Table~\ref{table:corpus-stats} summarizes the status as of November 15, 2022.
+We make this corpus public.
+As noted above, we anticipate its uses to include research and training and evaluating speech-to-speech translation models and systems.

+Our data collection is ongoing, and we are releasing it as we go.
+Table~\ref{table:corpus-stats} summarizes the status, through DRAL 7.0, that is, as of June 27, 2023.
+These numbers do not include our held-out test data, derived from another 32 conversation pairs, which we are, for now, keeping pristine for possible use in a future shared task.
+Those interested in this or other uses are welcome to contact any of the authors.

-We anticipate that the individual phrases will be the primary unit of analysis for most purposes, but we also release the recordings of the entire original conversations and the entire re-enactment sessions.
-We also release all mark-up and scripts, so that others can reprocess the data as convenient for their purposes.
+Releases include the short fragments (individual phrases), which we expect will be the primary unit of analysis for most purposes, and also the recordings of the entire original conversations and the entire re-enactment sessions.
+We also release all scripts, so that others can reprocess the data as convenient for their purposes.
 We also release the metadata, notably the ID numbers for the participants in each dialog, cross-referenced to their dialect information, etc. Tables~\ref{table:participant},~\ref{table:conversation}, and~\ref{table:fragments} describe the columns in the CSV files.

-We make this corpus public as a resource for research and for training and evaluating speech-to-speech translation models and systems.
-Releases are available at \url{www.cs.utep.edu/nigel/dral/}.
-The releases web page will be updated with additions to the corpus as they become available.
-Each additional download will contain additional conversation recordings and their phrases along with revised, up-to-date metadata.
+Releases are available at \url{www.cs.utep.edu/nigel/dral/}, which is updated periodically.
+Each additional release contains additional conversation recordings and their phrases along with revised, cumulative metadata for the entire corpus.
+When extraction errors are discovered, they are fixed in the next release, in the form of revised audio files to replace the old ones.
+Thus, to get the entire corpus, download each installment, starting with DRAL-2.0, and unpack each into its own folder.
+Discard all metadata (csv files) except those from the last release.
+Create directories for recordings/, fragments-long/, and fragments-short/ , then populate each by copying over all files from the corresponding directories in the releases.
+Do this copying starting with 2.0 and working forward, to ensure that any revised audio files overwrite the old ones.